mrivera42/Integration-of-Multi-Modal-Omics-Data-for-Breast-Cancer-Patients-Survival-Analysis/README.md

 # Integration-of-Multi-Modal-Omics-Data-for-Breast-Cancer-Patients-Survival-Analysis

-Michael-Alexander Rivera and Shreenu Sivakumar
+Max Rivera and Shreenu Sivakumar

 ## Instructions:
 Each of our 3 models (miRNA, mRNA, and miRNA + mRNA) has a main.m file associated with it’s name.
 For a chosen model, to execute all steps of our workflow, including preprocessing, feature selection, and training, and survival analysis, run the main file.